Ex-Autonomy CFO sentenced in U.S. to 5 years prison over Hewlett-Packard fraud

 Lynch, through his lawyers, has denied criminal wrongdoing, and blamed the acquisition’s failure on Hewlett-Packard.
 Chamberlain has pleaded not guilty.

-Reporting by Jonathan Stempel in New York; Editing by Sonya Hepinstall and Grant McCool
+Reporting by Jonathan Stempel in New York; Editing by Grant McCool and Phil Berlowitz